 TikTok's growing global popularity has made the co-founder of its parent company, ByteDance, China's richest person.

-According to a list produced by the Hurun Research Institute, Zhang Yiming is now worth $49.3 billion – 43% more than in 2023, the Telegraph reports.
+According to a list produced by the Hurun Research Institute, Zhang Yiming is now worth $49.3 billion - 43% more than in 2023, reports the Telegraph.

 The 41-year-old reportedly stepped down from his role at the helm of the company in 2021, but is understood to own around 20% of the firm.